Russian communists win support as Putin party fades

 Just 20 years ago, they seemed consigned to the dustbin of history.
 At Sunday's parliamentary polls, Russia's communists drew students, intellectuals, even some businessmen in forging an opposition to Vladimir Putin's wounded United Russia party.

-The Communist Party for most Russians evokes images of bemedalled war veterans and the elderly poor deprived of pensions and left behind in a "New Russia" of glitzy indulgence.
+The Communist Party (CPRF) for most Russians evokes images of bemedaled war veterans and the elderly poor deprived of pensions and left behind in a "New Russia" of glitzy indulgence.
 Large swathes of society have appeared beyond the reach of the red flag and hammer and sickle.

 Until Sunday.